SREEHARI1994/facial_recognition/README.md

-You can also optionally pass the threshold argument while calling recognize_image function and try tweaking its value between 0(very lenient face identification) to 1 (very strict) to try to improve accuarcy for your use case as in `recognize_image("test.png",threshold=0.4)`
+You can also optionally pass the threshold argument while calling recognize_image function and try tweaking its value between 0(very lenient face identification//more false positives) to 1 (very strict) to try to improve accuarcy for your use case as in `recognize_image("test.png",threshold=0.4)`.When you run without the argument, the default fixed as 0.3 will be used.
+The other argument to this recognize_image fucntion is save_output and so you can set `recognize_image("test1.jpg",save_output=False)` to avoid generating an output image and saving it in the output folder.